Al-Quds (newspaper)

-Al-Quds (القدس) is a Palestinian Arabic language daily newspaper, based in Jerusalem.
-It is published in broadsheet format.
-It is the largest circulation daily newspaper in the Palestinian territories.
-It was founded in 1967 as a result of a merger of two publications: Al-Difa (in Arabic الدفاع) and Al-Jihad (in Arabic الجهاد).
+Al-Quds (القدس) is a Palestinian Arabic-language daily newspaper, based in Jerusalem and published in broadsheet format.
+The largest circulation daily newspaper in Palestine, it was founded in 1967 as a merger of two publications: Al-Difa' (in Arabic الدفاع) and Al-Jihad (in Arabic الجهاد).
 The owner of the former Al-Jihad newspaper (which was founded in 1951), Mahmoud Abu-Zalaf, served as its first editor-in-chief until his death in 2005.
 It is currently edited by his son, Walid Abu-Zalaf.

-Al-Quds is the most widely read Palestinian daily.
+Al-Quds is the most widely read Palestinian daily and the most widely circualted newspaper in the West Bank.
 In addition to paper circulation, the newspaper publishes its content online in PDF and HTML format.
 On 17 December 2008, the newspaper's website began publishing content in Persian.

+Amidst the Fatah–Hamas conflict, Hamas banned Al-Quds in the Gaza Strip in 2008.
+As a step in the Fatah–Hamas reconciliation process, Hamas permitted its publication in the territory beginning in 2014.

 The paper operates an office in Washington, D.C., with bureau chief Said Arikat reporting on U.S. foreign policy, specifically as it related to the Israeli–Palestinian conflict.
+In early 2023, the news website added a Hebrew and an English edition.

+In 2018, editor Walid Abu-Zalaf conducted an interview with Jared Kushner, then senior advisor to President Donald Trump.